loginom/admin-guide-l10n/data-en/server/setup.md

 To start the **LoginomServer** service it is required to configure the licensing keys (refer to [Licensing Keys](../licenses/README.md)).

-To use the server network keys it is required to create the [GnClient.ini](https://dev.guardant.ru/pages/viewpage.action?pageId=1277980) file in the `"C:\ProgramData\BaseGroup\Loginom 6\Server"` directory
+To use the server network dongles it is required to create the [GnClient.ini](https://dev.guardant.ru/pages/viewpage.action?pageId=1277980) file in the `"C:\ProgramData\BaseGroup\Loginom 6\Server"` directory

 ## Start of Services